web-platform-tests/rfcs/rfcs/create-new-test-editor-repo.md

 ## Risks
 This repo was created by an ex-Microsoft employee.
 Microsoft's current expertise in this repo is limited, so there is some risk regarding maintenance.

+Tab Atkins and John Jansen have agreed to dedicate some time to maintain it.
+We can work as a team should we discover there is more work necessary than what the two of them can handle.